Official Cantonese translations of English names for British officials: Reception and exceptions

 However, quite a few of the Hong Kong public held negative views towards his Mandarin-translated name, especially when previous British officials, like Governor Patten, had adopted a new Cantonese-translated name despite having an existing Mandarin-translated name.
-Some in Hong Kong continued to find Cameron's Mandarin-translated name objectionable up until his resignation in 2016.
-He was even made fun of having probably been destined to have his premiership cut short because of “having a wrong name”.
+Some in Hong Kong continued to find Cameron's Mandarin-translated name objectionable until his resignation in 2016.
+He was even made fun of having probably been destined to have his premiership cut short because of "having a wrong name".

 Notable exceptions

 Here are some British officials who have not taken up their Cantonese-translated names suggested by the Consulate-General: